Motor and Motor Group#

 spin#

-spin spins a motor or motor group in the specified direction indefinitely.
+2 — Spins the motor or motor group at the specified velocity.

 Description |